LucasDuval/MIMICWizard_Documentation/docs/source/index.rst

 Research and development team
 *****************************

-This application was originally developed by the Common Research Laboratory of Edouard Herriot Hospital (Laboratoire Commun de Recherche - HCL-bioMérieux, Lyon, France).

-.. rst-class:: logo-container

 |pic1|
    .. |pic1| image:: assets/Logo_LCR.png
       :height: 90px
       :class: no-scaled-link
       :alt: Laboratoire Commun de Recherche - HCL-bioMérieux

+This application was originally developed by the Common Research Laboratory of Edouard Herriot Hospital (Laboratoire Commun de Recherche - HCL-bioMérieux, Lyon, France).

 This is not an official bioMérieux or Hospices Civils de Lyon product.
 The application is provided as is without any warranty.